Pallet Racking Inspections - Explained

 As one of Kent and the South East's leading storage and pallet racking companies, we specialise in truly comprehensive, proven and effective racking inspection services.
 There are a multitude of reasons why companies across Kent, London and the Home Counties trust us to carry out racking inspections for them, including:

-- 25 years’ experience in pallet racking supply, design and installation ensures you will receive expert advice of the highest professional standard..
+- 35 years’ experience in pallet racking supply, design and installation ensures you will receive expert advice of the highest professional standard

-- Our experienced racking inspectors and SEIRS qualified repair team operate throughout the UK, providing professional racking inspections and damage repair with minimal disruption to your day-to-day business.
+- Our experienced independent racking inspectors and SEIRS qualified repair team operate throughout the UK, providing professional racking inspections and damage repair with minimal disruption to your day-to-day business

 Neil Wood, Acorn Storage Equipment